-Simply put, Sweet Spot training is completing workouts that contain intervals at 88-94% of your Functional Threshold Power (FTP).
-This type of work achieves positive physiological adaptations because it is the optimal balance of difficulty (intensity) and amount (volume).
-It’s hard enough that it works but easy enough so you can do it several times in a week.
-Compared to training in other power zones, you can prompt more meaningful aerobic adaptations in less time.
-It is no accident that it’s called Sweet Spot.
+Sweet Spot training is a series of workouts containing intervals near your Functional Threshold Power (FTP).
+It’s hard enough that it works but easy enough that you can do it several times a week.
+Compared to training in other power zones, you can prompt more meaningful aerobic adaptations in less time—making it effective for base training.

-Training in different power zones means different things for your fitness.
-In general, the ultimate goal is to get faster by raising your FTP.
-Sweet spot training is specifically aimed at improving your ability to resist fatigue at reasonably high power over a long time.
+Sweet Spot training aims to improve your ability to resist fatigue while putting out relatively high power over a long time.
 As a result, this will enhance your cycling performance across the board by raising your FTP.
-So whether you are completing your first century or a competitive age-group triathlete Sweet Spot training is a great option.
+So whether you are completing your first century or a competitive age-group triathlete, this type of training is a great option.

 Who Should Use Sweet Spot Training?